tossinramen/shapes_api/shape-revolt-bot/README.md

 ## Usage

-1. Start the bot:
+1. Start the integration:
    ```
    npm start
    ```

-2. In any Revolt channel where the bot is present, tag the bot followed by your message:
+2. In any Revolt channel where your Shape is present, tag it followed by your message:
    ```
-   @BotName How are you today?
+   @YourShape How are you today?
    ```

-3. You can also DM the bot directly, and it will respond to all messages.
+3. You can also DM your Shape directly, and it will respond to all messages.

 ## How it Works

-The bot uses the Revolt WebSocket API to receive real-time messages.
-When it detects a mention or a DM, it:
+This integration uses the Revolt WebSocket API to provide your Shape with real-time message capabilities.
+When your Shape is mentioned or receives a DM, the integration:

 1. Extracts the user's message
-2. Sends the message to the Shapes API using the OpenAI client
+2. Sends the message to the Shapes API using your Shape's identity
-3. Returns the AI-generated response back to the Revolt chat
+3. Returns your Shape's response back to the Revolt chat

 ## Customization

-You can customize which shape personality is used by changing the `SHAPESINC_SHAPE_USERNAME` in your `.env` file.
+You can use any of your Shapes by changing the `SHAPESINC_SHAPE_USERNAME` in your `.env` file.
+This allows you to give any of your Shapes a presence on Revolt.